baileyc23/AmericanDentalAsociation/Training-Material/Day3/Lab12.md

     <h2>@TempData["success"]</h2>
 }
 ```

-## 2- Create a partial view for the Temp Data called _Notification.cshtml_
+### Better yet, create a partial view for the Temp Data called _Notification.cshtml_ and insert the code there

 ```html
 @if (TempData["success"] != null)